-Our goal is to provide mentorship and a community of support for young adults to chart their own paths to achieving college and career success.
+Spark the Journey is a non-profit organization that provides mentorship and a community of support for young adults to chart their own paths to achieving college and career success.
+We envision a future where every young person can attain economic mobility, regardless of education, background, or race.
+Here is how we can reach that vision:

 “I joined Spark the Journey because I wanted a mentor to help me navigate my way through high school.
 I wanted to become a better student and a better student-athlete.
 My mentor, Kevin, has helped me achieve those goals.
 My life would have been more stressful without my mentor and Spark the Journey, especially during the pandemic.
 Having a mentor during this time allowed me to stay on track and be goal-oriented.”